astropy/halotools/README.md

 Some of the functionality of this package is taken from the [Halotools](https://halotools.readthedocs.io/en/latest/) utilities sudmodule, and reproduced here for convenience.

+## Description

+This package contains tools to perform:

+* rotations of 3D vectors,
+* rotations of 2D vectors,
+* and monte carlo rotations of 2D and 3D vectors.

 ## Requirements

 In order to use the functions in this package, you will need the following python packages installed: